-- Even before this crisis, hospitals were woefully inadequate to address even basic needs.
+- Even before this crisis, hospitals and the health care system were woefully inadequate to address even basic needs.
 So social distancing and hygienic practices are lifesaving actions.

 The Greater Contribution is acutely aware of the new challenges, and both its Ugandan and U.S.-based staff are taking several actions and precautions to help families weather this crisis and ensure our efforts to empower women and lift families out of poverty continue uninterrupted:

-- After a recent emergency appeal by The Greater Contribution, we provided more than $5,000 USD so our Ugandan staff can deliver basic foodstuffs and emergency supplies to 800+ of our borrowers in remote villages (with a government permit).
+- After an emergency appeal by The Greater Contribution in May, we provided more than $5,000 USD so our Ugandan staff can deliver basic foodstuffs and emergency supplies to 800+ of our borrowers in remote villages (with a government permit).

 - Our staff has organized informational sessions with medical professionals so our peer counselors can educate residents of remote villages about the virus and its transmission.